weo-edu/api/README.md

 - times are stored as ISODates in UTC
 - only server should use `new Date`
-- cononical time of day is 12:00 PM
+- canonical time of day is 12:00 PM
 - clients wanting to use relative times should pass timezone and offset to server